 The UMRR Program addresses long term stressors to the UMRS, such as sedimentation, increased water tables due to maintaining navigation pools during low flows and continues to effectively respond to new stressors on the UMRS, such as the invasive Asian carps.
 Without the UMRR Program, the Upper Mississippi River ecosystem will degrade at an accelerated rate and the progress that has been made to preserve this national treasure for future generations will be lost.

-In the last eight years, the UMRR Program: 1) completed the 2016 Report to Congress; 2) completed the 2015-2025 UMRR Strategic and Operational Plan; 3) signed a new Advisory Groups Charter; 4) recognized the Program's 30 years of service to the nation, receiving commendations from several federal, state, and local leaders; 5) initiated the groundbreaking effort to define and integrate ecosystem health and resilience principles for the UMRS; 6) initiated development of the second Habitat Needs assessment to focus future habitat rehabilitation efforts; 7) completed construction of eight habitat projects; 8) completed nine feasibility studies; 9) continued planning and design on eleven habitat projects; 10) completed a seamless LiDAR and bathymetric data coverage for 2.7 million acres of the UMRS; 11) continued to make major revisions to the Program's website and systemic Program database; 12) continued collection of the annual systemic data on key environmental attributes of the UMRS to assess changes and evaluate ecosystem health and resilience; and 13) successfully submitted 61 scientific papers published in professional peer reviewed journals.
+In the last nine years, the UMRR Program: 1) completed the 2016 Report to Congress; 2) completed the 2015-2025 UMRR Strategic and Operational Plan; 3) signed a new Advisory Groups Charter; 4) recognized the Program's 30 years of service to the nation, receiving commendations from several federal, state, and local leaders; 5) initiated the groundbreaking effort to define and integrate ecosystem health and resilience principles for the UMRS; 6) completed development of the second Habitat Needs Assessment to focus future habitat rehabilitation efforts; and 7) continued collection of the annual systemic data on key environmental attributes of the UMRS to assess changes and evaluate ecosystem health and resilience.

 CG - Construction General